Marcia Williams: Personal life and death

-2023 biography by Linda McDougall
+2023 biography

-In October 2023, a biography of Marcia Williams, Lady Falkender was published.
-The Daily Telegraph and The Guardian published some highlights from it.
-The author, Linda McDougall, had obtained information that Marcia Wiliams and Harold Wilson had conducted an affair shortly after they met.
+In October 2023, a biography of Falkender was published which suggested that she and Wilson had conducted an affair shortly after they met, which was over before he became prime minister.
 According to an unpublished memoir by Wilson's election agent, George Caunt, the couple first met at a dinner at Labour's headquarters in April 1956.
 Caunt wrote that after the dinner finished, Wilson introduced himself to Falkender.
 After this, Wilson offered her a lift in his car, "and that night began an affair which was to last 5-6 years."
 Wilson always denied an affair, whilst Falkender dismissed the suggestion as a smear.
-McDougall claims Wilson did have an affair with his long-serving secretary Marcia Williams but it was over by the time he became prime minister.
 McDougall's book has many details about her political career and her private life, including amongst other things how the press held off from publicising matters such as the potentially career-destroying revelation that she had had two children out of wedlock, and how she hid her pregnancies from the 10 Downing Street personnel.

-McDougall praises Ben Pimlott's Harold Wilson in her book, 'a brilliant biography never bettered, and I now consider it to be even more distinguished because it gave Marcia a fair appraisal.
-Pimlott gave Marcia full credit for what she had achieved politically.'
-She tried during her journalistic research to go a step further.
-Was Marcia Williams the political partner of Harold Wilson who together run the country?
-Was Marcia the forerunner of Margaret Thatcher in the sense that a woman was able to exercise extensive political power?
-However, McDougall failed to find evidence.
-All materials in archives underlined Falkender's importance to Wilson as political secretary, but there are no signs Marcia did suggestions about government policy.
-The political papers of Harold Wilson, part of the Bodleian Library's special collection, highlights the work Marcia did as a devoted and hard-working controller of affaires in Wilson's constituency, the House of Commons and the Labour Party.
-Marcia Willams did all research for correspondence with Wilson's constituents and wrote replying letters herself.